-1.3 What Do I Do If I Want to Set Up an OpenVPN or PyTorch Environment But No Public Images Containing OpenVPN or PyTorch Are Available?
+1.4 What Do I Do If I Want to Set Up an OpenVPN or PyTorch Environment But No Public Images Containing OpenVPN or PyTorch Are Available?

 A public image does not contain applications such as OpenVPN and PyTorch.
-You need to manually set up the environment or install the applications from an image on the Marketplace.
+You need to manually set up the environment or install the applications from an image in KooGallery.

-1.4 How Do I Increase the Image Quota?
+1.5 How Do I Increase the Image Quota?